googleforgames/agones/examples/simple-genai-server/README.md

 nc {IP} {PORT}
 Enter your prompt for the GenAI server in the same terminal, and the response will appear here too.
 ```

+In manual chat mode the game server will need to be manually deleted `kubectl delete gs gen-ai-server-manual`.